 Drain the crabmeat and pick through it, discarding any shells and cartilage.
 Put the crabmeat in a bowl and set it aside.

 Crush the saltine crackers until very fine and mix with the egg, mayonnaise, Dijon mustard, Old Bay, Worcestershire sauce, and salt.

-Gently fold in the crab.
-Only mix enough to combine ingredients (you don't want to break up the crab into fine shreds).
+Fold in the crab gently.
+Only mix enough to combine ingredients (take care not to break up the crab into fine shreds).

 Shape into 6 crab cakes, cover, and refrigerate for at least 1 hour.

 Heat the vegetable oil in a large nonstick skillet over medium-high heat.
 Cook the crab cakes until golden brown, 3 to 5 minutes per side.
 Transfer to a plate.